Skip to main content

 The timing of meals also imparts crucial information to the endocrine system.
 The body’s hormones operate on a circadian rhythm, a 24-hour internal clock.
 Aligning food intake with this natural rhythm by eating during daylight hours and allowing for an overnight fasting period supports metabolic flexibility and enhances insulin sensitivity.

-Chronic late-night eating can disrupt circadian signaling, contributing to and hormonal dysregulation over time.
+Chronic late-night eating can disrupt circadian signaling, contributing to insulin resistance and hormonal dysregulation over time.
 Therefore, a comprehensive long-term strategy considers not only what you eat, but also when and how you support the microbial ecosystem within.

 Macronutrient Impact on Key Hormones